-In order to manage the increasing number of illnesses and accommodation requests, I have adjusted the grading scheme to automatically discount a reasonable number of missed assessments.
-Requests for extensions or different submission dates will not be entertained unless connected to an academic accommodation.
+In order to manage the increasing number of illnesses and accommodation registrations, I have adjusted the grading scheme to automatically discount a reasonable number of missed assessments.
+Requests for extensions or different submission dates for assignments/quizzes will not be entertained unless connected to an academic accommodation.
+For labs, please coordinate with your TA.

-University of Victoria Department of Physics and Astronomy

-Astronomy 101 - Exploring the Night Sky
+University of Victoria Department of Physics and Astronomy Astronomy 101 - Exploring the Night Sky